 Learner in Difficulty

-The PGME Office supports the well-being of our trainees by offering assistance to those encountering difficulties during training, and by helping residents develop the skills needed to maintain their own wellness both as a resident and as a practicing physician.
+The PGME Office supports the wellbeing of our trainees by offering assistance to those encountering difficulties during training, and by helping learners develop the skills needed to maintain their own wellness both as a postgraduate trainee and as a practicing physician.

-Residency training programs have a duty to fulfill requirements of a residency training program as set out by the Royal College of Physicians and Surgeons of Canada.
+Residency training programs have a duty to fulfill requirements of a residency training program as set out by the Royal College of Physicians and Surgeons of Canada or the College of Family Physicians of Canada.
 Should a trainee encounter academic difficulty that may require remediation or probation, the following policies and template are available:

 Academic Difficulty